Remote software developer salary: what’s the benchmark?

 - Delivering on time

-If we add all of these risks together we end up with elevated and sometimes unacceptable levels of risk.
+If we add all of these risks together, we will end up with elevated and sometimes unacceptable levels of risk.

 Over the last few years, the number of sites where developers can apply for remote work has increased quite dramatically.